 Simmer with the stockpot partially covered for about an hour.
 Remove the thighs at this time then continue a low simmer for another 30 minutes and it should be done.
 Remove the necks and let them cool with the thighs.

 Allow the stock to cool, then strain it.
 This should yield about 6 cups of stock.
 Once the meat has cooled, pull the thigh meat off the bone and pull the turkey meat off of the neck bones.
-Place that in a small food processor, sprinkle on some Creole seasoning before pulsing to a fine grind.
+Place that in a small food processor, and sprinkle on some Creole seasoning before pulsing to a fine grind.
 This should yield 4 to 5 cups of ground poultry meat.
 Discard the vegetables, bones, and skin.
 Set the ground poultry and stock aside.
 Check out the Hints and Tips section below for ideas on straining the stock and grinding the poultry.

 Start the dressing with the veggies and poultry